whymolchanov/curious-goran/README.md

 4. Run `npm run csv`
 5. Script will get data from `./data/source.json` (where the Jira response is placed), convert it to CSV with proper structure and put the result to the `./data/result.csv` file.

-Write about config.
-Hours based. nulls should be 0s